Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/Tessel.io/Tessel_io_setup.md

 ##Prepare settings files##
 You will need to edit the settings file of the application before deploying the application on the board to apply your own connection information for your Azure Event Hub.

-Open the file connectthedots\Devices\DirectlyConnectedDevices\NodeJS\Tessel.io\connectthedotstessel.js and edit the settings based on the configuration of your ehdevices Event Hub
+Open the file connectthedots\Devices\DirectlyConnectedDevices\NodeJS\Tessel.io\tesselctd.js and edit the settings based on the configuration of your ehdevices Event Hub
+Also create a new guid for the device (i.e. using a tool such as guidgen.com)

     namespace: '[namespace]',
     keyname: '[keyname]',